chiragverma/metadata-tests-docker/README.md

-#Boiler plate for testing API for the app - https://metadata-server-mock.herokuapp.com/
+# Boiler plate for testing API for the app - https://metadata-server-mock.herokuapp.com/

-This uses Cypress 10

 Tests runs automatically at 12:00 AM daily and also on new commits: